minana96/sherlock_slam/README.md

 sudo apt install ros-melodic-rviz sudo apt install ros-melodic-turtlebot3-slam
 ```
-- **sherlock_slam_remote.launch**: SLAM is launched on the remote machine that is passed as an argument.
-If this launch file is used, it is important that *gmapping* is also installed on the target remote machine.
+- **sherlock_slam_remote.launch**: SLAM is launched on the remote machine that is passed as a parameter.
+If this launch file is used, it is important that the *gmapping* ROS package is also installed on the target remote machine.

 ### maps